morays-community/morays-doc/docs/source/nemo.api_4.rst

 Note that the received fields are directly added to the NEMO RHS that is passed as argument.
 This means that ``inferences()`` must be called at the right moment of the time integration.
 Here, it is done in ``stpmlf.F90``.

 .. note:: This communication module works fine but is a bit clumsy to our taste.
-It is planned for future work to propose a finer one with the Morays sources.
+It is planned for future work to propose a finer one with the Morays patches.